sysflow-telemetry/sysflow/_posts/2021-11-08-bheu21-threat-hunting.md

 ---
 layout: single
-title:  "Setting Up The Open Hunting Stack in Hybrid Cloud With Kestrel and SysFlow"
+title:  "Getting started with the Open Hunting Stack in Hybrid Cloud with Kestrel and SysFlow"
 date:   2021-11-08 13:55:48 +0200
 tags:
 - kestrel